-The Step One will comprise training by OdP in general aspects of the media analysis during elections, the basic benchmarks for a valid and reliable media monitoring operation and the international principles regarding freedom of expression and elections.
-Step Two would look into the most sensitive, challenging and disputable questions related to the media monitoring of the elections.
+The consultant will provide training to the groups of media monitors split by media segments.
+He will cover general aspects of the media analysis during elections, the basic benchmarks for a valid and reliable media monitoring operation and the international principles regarding freedom of expression and elections.
+The training look into the most sensitive, challenging and disputable questions related to the media monitoring of the elections.
 This includes: the definition of the tone of coverage, how to monitor government officials taking an active part in the election campaign, how to update the analysis forms, if needed, how to tackle qualitative issues regarding the journalistic professional standards and ethical codes, how to define the sensitive matters of dangerous/hate speech and disinformation, and finally reflect on the scope, scale and approach of a feasible social network sites (SNS) monitoring.
-The scope of this part will be to tackle the most problematic issues related to the monitoring and possible ways to address them.
+The scope of this part of the training will be to tackle the most problematic issues related to the monitoring and possible ways to address them.

 The current Covid-19 crisis and related constraints dictate to deliver training in a remote online mode, while the high number of monitors engaged in the project suggest to adopt a 'training-of-trainers' model.
-The therefore OdP will target a small number of key selected figures (up to 3 or 4 senior monitors from each partner CSO: Internews and the Charter) that will be in charge of managing the monitoring activities (with specific tasks of covering the areas of work organisation and management, accuracy checks, data analysis, and reporting).
-At a later stage the trained senior monitors will train other monitors.

-The main thematic blocks the training curriculum will be built upon concern:
+The main thematic blocks the training curriculum will be built upon the following topics:

 - 1. International principles on freedom of expression and elections - 2.
-Media monitoring during elections - 3.
-Media and journalistic standards and election coverage & women and elections - 4.
+Media monitoring during elections

+- 3. Media and journalistic standards and election coverage & women and elections - 4.
 Media monitoring: sensitive and challenging issues - 5.
 Monitoring social network sites